-Check changes of translations, projects or for individual users.
+Activity reports check changes of translations, for projects, components or individual users.

 Source strings checks#

 There are many Quality checks, some of them focus on improving the quality of source strings.
-Many failing checks make for a hint to make source strings easier to translate.
+Many failing checks suggest a hint to make source strings easier to translate.
 All types of failing source checks are displayed on the Source tab of every component.

 Translation string checks#

 Erroneous failing translation string checks indicate the problem is with the source string.
 Translators sometimes fix mistakes in the translation instead of reporting it - a typical example is a missing full stop at the end of a sentence.

 One of the most interesting checks here is the Multiple failing checks - it is triggered whenever there is failure on multiple translations of a given string.
-Usually this is something to look for, as this is a string translators have problems translating properly.
+Usually this is something to look for, as this is a string which translators have problems translating properly.